cbeveridge74/prison-health/README.md

 This repository contains the **foundations for a system designed to manage medications for patients within the Prison Service**.
 The project aimed to create a comprehensive digital solution for medication administration, ordering, review, and detox management — but was unfortunately **put on hold indefinitely**, so development stopped at an early but solid foundational stage.

+**NOTE: DoseParser is a submodule and contained within a Private repo which will make some tests fail and not allow the app to be run.
+Please request access to the private repo.**

 ---

 ## Domain Model Overview